YichaoOU/HemTools/docs/content/Differential_analysis/deseq2_diffpeak.rst

 	                        Expecting global change, need normalization by total reads
-	  -s, --single          run featureCount in single-end mode -j JID, --jid JID     enter a job ID, which is used to make a new directory.
+	  -s, --single          run featureCount in single-end mode -mm, --mm_reads       including multi-mapped reads, this is for HBG promoter reads
+	  -j JID, --jid JID     enter a job ID, which is used to make a new directory.
 	                        Every output will be moved into this folder.

 Summary
 ^^^^^^^